| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 respects.

-The committee analyzed the data with a relative-risk model in which radon exposure
+The committee analyzed the data with a relative-risk model in which radon exposure has a multiplicative effect on the background rate of lung cancer.
+In particular,

 the committee modeled the excess relative risk (ERR), which represents the multiplicative